A Complete Guide to Brushing a Dog the Right Way, According to a Pro Groomer

 Connect with a vet

-Did you know that you shouldn’t brush a Pug the same way you would a Poodle?
-And that a Boxer requires a different set of brushes compared to the Pomeranian?
+When it comes to brushing dogs, did you know that you shouldn’t brush a Pug the same way you would a Poodle?
+And that a Boxer requires a different set of brushes compared to a Pomeranian?

-So, let’s talk about the different coat types, popular dog breeds of each coat type, which brushes each coat type needs, and when and how to brush a dog.
-This is the advice I would give my own clients.
+Ahead, we’ll talk about the different coat types; popular dog breeds of each coat type; which type of brush each coat type needs; and when and how to brush a dog.

 Best Dog Brushes and Brushing Methods for Your Dog’s Coat Type

-PRO TIP: No matter your dog’s coat type, always brush in the direction that your dog’s fur grows.
+Pro Tip: No matter your dog’s coat type, always brush your dog’s fur in the direction that it grows.

 The most popular dog breeds with short, smooth coats include:

-For clients with dogs that have short hair, I recommend they use rubber brushes, like the Kong Dog ZoomGroom Multi-Use Brush.
-I advise them to use this brush on their dogs at least once a week, running it along the fur using medium to firm pressure.
+For pet parents with dogs who have short hair, use rubber brushes, like the KONG® Dog ZoomGroom, at least once a week.
+Run it along the fur using medium to firm pressure.

-Dogs with smooth coats typically don’t shed much, but if your dog is the exception, you can use the FURminator Short Hair Dog Deshedding Tool no more than once a week.
-I recommend you use short, gentle strokes and that you don’t go over the same spot more than three times—you can cause bald spots or brush burn.
+Dogs with smooth coats typically don’t shed much, but if your dog is the exception, you can use the FURminator® Short Hair Dog Deshedding Tool no more than once a week.
+Use short, gentle strokes, and don’t go over the same spot more than three times; you can cause bald spots or brush burn.

 Brushing Dogs With Short or Medium Double Coats